Skip to main content

 What you will study

-To graduate you must complete the following.
-All courses listed may not be available each semester.
-Each course is valued at 12 credit points.
+To graduate, you must complete the following.
+Each course (subject) is valued at 12 credit points.

 • Applied Analytics